Lars554/larstube/README.md

-more updates like mac support come later
+more updates like more worlds come later

 if you have new ideas go to to the issues tab and say it there whit the label enhancement